tomtaozhou/upodha-plugin/README.md

 Contributors: Tao Zhou
 Tags: Smart Home,ActivityPub,IoT
-Requires at least: [MinimumWPVersion, e.g., 5.5]
+Requires at least: 5.5
-Tested up to: [TestedWPVersion, e.g., 5.7]
+Tested up to: 5.7
-Stable tag: [YourPluginVersion, e.g., 1.0.0]
+Stable tag: 1.0.0
-License: [YourLicense, e.g., GPLv3]
+License: GPLv3

 The UPODHA plugin is designed for the Ubi-House system built on WordPress.
 It aims to seamlessly integrate a variety of smart home devices into the system, providing unified management and control over them.